 A responsive website means you don’t have to go to the trouble of building and maintaining a separate mobile site.
 Your site automatically adjusts to mobile devices, so you don’t need to design a separate site solely for mobile use.

 A responsive web design is also a crucial element of your SEO: Google and other search engines understand that mobile usability is important to users.
-In the first quarter of 2019, Statista reports that 48.71% of website traffic worldwide was from mobile devices.
+In a recent look at internet usage trends, SupplyGem found that the percentage of mobile users is on the increase and that almost half of internet usage comes from mobile users.
 So this has become a factor that search engines take into account.

 According to Yoast SEO, “Google will determine rankings based on the quality of the mobile version of the site instead of the desktop version”.
 So having a mobile-friendly, responsive design can make a difference to your search engine ranking.